Rounak-kedia/AnonCTF-2019-WriteUp/Forensics/Eight_Circles_of_hell/ReadME.md

 **Problem Statement:**

->I am sure only one member from our Telegram Group can help you find the flag.
-[Join](join) here.
+>It’s Star Wars time again, and you found a hidden message from R2D2, it supposedly can be decrypted of the Dark Force, help the Resistance to decode the message
 >
 > ![Attached Image](eighthcircleofhell.png)